Glen Canyon National Recreation Area

 Hite Marina Area

 Hite has several primitive camping areas.
 Camping is permitted near the launch ramp, in Farley Canyon, and along the Dirty Devil near Highway 95.
 All these areas have toilets only.
 No reservations.
-The fee is $6 per vehicle per night.
+The fee is $12 per vehicle per night in addition to park entrance fees.
 Campers camping more than 200 yards from existing toilet facilities must have a portable toilet.
 Camping is also available at White Canyon and Blue Notch Canyon.
 No facilities, no fees.
 Portable toilets are required.
 Open all year.
 NOTE: Due to current lake levels, the Hite Launch Ramp is CLOSED.
 All water-based facilities at Hite (marina, gas dock, etc.) have been removed.
 The land-based store and gas station are still operating.

 Grand Staircase-Escalante National Monument